6 Moments When We Spend Too Much Money

 Why we do it: Research shows we’re likelier to spend modest windfalls — usually a few hundred dollars — than large payouts, according to Gary Belsky at Time.
 Why?
 Well, those smaller denominations are frequently seen as bonuses outside our normal budgets, especially when they come as a surprise (“I didn’t expect to get a tax refund!”).

 Why we do it: When it comes to your family, nothing’s too good.
-In fact, a 2012 AARP study found that 89 percent of grandparents admit to spoiling their grandkids.
+A 2012 AARP study found that 89 percent of grandparents admit to spoiling their grandkids.
 What’s more, a Senior Panel survey discovered that grandparents don’t even keep track of how much they spend.

 How to fix it: All too often, we believe, “I have to be a Disneyland grandma.
 I have to take them to McDonald’s or a movie, or we won’t have any fun,” says Freedman.
 “Not only does that get expensive, but it creates problems in the long run.”